 With the light rapidly fading I wanted to complete the final 3.5km as quickly as possible and kept my eyes firmly planted on the trail.

 As I rounded a corner I bumped into a couple dressed from head to toe in black, looking distinctly like they were straight from The Addams Family.
-I made a beeline it without looking back!
+I made a beeline without looking back!

 As I passed over the peak of Mt.
 Dainichi (大日山) I was greeted by the beautiful golden hour light shining through the trees.